Maglev: High-Speed systems

-Low speed systems
+Low-Speed systems

 The Japanese Linimo HSST, cost approximately US$100 million/km to build.
 Besides offering improved operation and maintenance costs over other transit systems, these low-speed maglevs provide ultra-high levels of operational reliability and introduce little noise and generate zero air pollution into dense urban settings.

 Records

 The highest-recorded maglev speed is 603 km/h, achieved in Japan by JR Central's L0 superconducting maglev on 21 April 2015, 28 km/h faster than the conventional TGV wheel-rail speed record.
 However, the operational and performance differences between these two very different technologies is far greater.
 The TGV record was achieved accelerating down a 72.4 km slight decline, requiring 13 minutes.
 It then took another 77.25 km for the TGV to stop, requiring a total distance of 149.65 km for the test.
-The MLX01 record, however, was achieved on the 42.8 km Yamanashi test track – 1/8 the distance.
+The L0 record, however, was achieved on the 42.8 km Yamanashi test track – less than one-third the distance.
 No maglev or wheel-rail commercial operation has actually been attempted at speeds over 500 km/h.